 The default DMZ server feature is helpful when you are using some online games and videoconferencing applications that are incompatible with Network Address Translation (NAT).
-The router recognizes some of these applications and works correctly with them, but other applications might not function well.
+The router recognizes some of these applications and works correctly with them, but there are other applications that might not function well.
 In some cases, one local computer can run the application correctly if that computer's IP address is entered as the default DMZ server.